mailbox-encore/VstHostSwitcher/README.md

 ## Associating the VstHostSwitcher.exe executable with .dll file extension

 Since we have built the ``VstHostSwitcher.exe`` executable we have now to **associate it with the VST.dll file extension**.
-Even if I agree that not all ``.dll`` files are VST plugins rhis is the only way I found to easily open a VST upon a double click.
+Even if I agree that not all ``.dll`` files are VST plugins this is the only way I found to easily open a VST upon a double click.
-Here is how to do it from the MS Widnows file explorer:
+Here is how to do it from the MS Windows file explorer:

 ![DllFileExtensionAssociation-Image](images/DllFileExtensionAssociation.png)

-If everything went well, the selected VST ``.dll`` file during the file association should open.
+If everything went well, the previously selected VST ``.dll`` file (during the file association process) should open.

 Hope this help...